DWI Taskforce & Planning Council

 Treatment program includes the following groups:

-• 1 Specialized Group for Offenders with additional needs (16 week program)
+- 1 Specialized Group for Offenders with additional needs

 Individual Counseling is also provided to offenders requiring or requesting additional counseling services.

 Acu-detox (Acupuncture Treatment for Substance Abuse) is also offered to offenders.
 Acupuncture decreases cravings for alcohol and drugs, reduces withdrawal systems, relieves tension and anxiety which occurs when trying to stop using alcohol and drugs, and helps offenders relax.
 These treatments can clear the mind, increase energy and help offenders gain a sense of well-being.
 Acupuncture itself is not a substitute for traditional and evidence-based treatment, but is best used in addition to treatment.
-All offenders are encouraged to participate in acu-detox which is offered twice a week at the SCDWI Office.
+All offenders are encouraged to participate in Acu-detox which is offered twice a week at the Sandoval County DWI Office.

 The Sandoval County DWI Program provides treatment at no cost to the offender.

-The treatment staff consists of the Executive Administrator, three Mental Health Counselors, a Treatment Data Entry Clerk, four contracted counselors and a contracted Clinical Supervisor.
+The treatment staff consists of the Executive Administrator, two Mental Health Counselors and one contracted Mental Health Counselor.

 Treatment Curriculum